-Kees Groenendijk is E. Professor of Sociology of Law at the Radboud University Nijmegen (The Netherlands), Chairman of Centre for Migration Law at that University and Chairman of the Standing Committee of Experts on international immigration, refugee and criminal law (Meijers Committee).
+Kees Groenendijk is E. Professor of Sociology of Law at the Radboud University Nijmegen (The Netherlands), Research Fellow at the Centre for Migration Law of that University and Chairman of the Standing Committee of Experts on international immigration, refugee and criminal law (Meijers Committee).
+He was Chair of the Centre for Migration Law from 1995 to 2010.
 He has published on national and European law on migration, nationality, discrimination and integration, and on the social and legal status of migrants in Europe.

-Elspeth Guild is Professor of European Migration Law at the Radboud University Nijmegen (The Netherlands).
+Elspeth Guild is Professor of European Migration Law at the Radboud University Nijmegen (The Netherlands) and Chair of its Centre for Migration Law.
 She is also Senior Research Fellow at the Centre for European Policy Studies in Brussels and a partner at the London law firm Kingsley Napley.
 She is a Visiting Professor at the London School of Economics and teaches in the Department of War Studies at King's College London.
 She has acted as a Special Advisor to the House of Lords and is a member of the European Commission's expert group on the policy needs for data or crime and criminal justice.
 She is the author of numerous books and articles on the development of the EU, particularly in the area of justice and home affairs and the creation of an area of freedom, security and justice.